KristofferTroncoso/rheastagram/src/kanban.md

     just happened automatically.
 Now my app is hosted here https://master.d3bmzm8bmp8ok9.amplifyapp.com/
 * check out amplify console
   * check above
+* add mobile footer.
+    * If mobile device (google 'how to check if mobile device'), show MobileNavBar which should have a post photo button, a profile button, and a home button
+    * need to add upload feature for MobileNavbar.
+        * so i ended up just redirecting to /post like my normal way to upload.
+* for top navbar, if window width is small/mobile, take out search bar.
+    * i could make this better.

 # Postpone
 * add short-video upload feature